Almost 20 years ago, my husband and I got lost in downtown San Francisco. The destination we sought? Our first adult ADHD discussion group.

 ADHD And Sleep: Problem-Solving

-There is no cookie-cutter answer for getting better/more sleep when you have ADHD.
+There is no cookie-cutter answer to getting better/more sleep when you have ADHD.
 There is only each person’s detective work and problem-solving:

-- Some people with ADHD will benefit from a medication to help with sleep.
+- Some people with ADHD will benefit from medication to help with sleep.

 - Others simply need organizational strategies to get head on pillow by a certain hour.